mcmah309/error_set/README.md

 </details>

-> If one does not need the "context" functionality provided by `eros`, the default features flags can be disabled and only the `backtrace` feature flag enabled for `Backtrace`.
+> If one does not need the "context" functionality provided by `eros`, the default features flags can be disabled, leaving only the `backtrace` feature flag enabled.

 ### Why Choose `error_set` Over `thiserror` or `anyhow`